bharadwajyarlagadda/finder/README.rst

 Features
 ========

-- Supported on Python 2.7 and Python 3.3+.
+- Supported on Python 3.3+.